 And with these growing appetites come an ever evolving repertoire of food likes and dislikes.
 The once distrusted and disdained mushroom, becomes sought after and requested.
 Plain noodles is now bathed in pesto sauce.
 Even plain burgers are now fully loaded.
 It certainly is keeping this mom on her toes.

 Today the grilled cheese sandwich has morphed into gourmet meals.
 You can use a whole variety of delicious cheeses like havarti, gouda, swiss or even brie.
-You can slap on some meat like ham, salami, tuna salad or pepperoni for more flavor.
+Which brings me to todays sandwich, a toasted brie sandwich.

 You can use any kind of bread for your grilled brie sandwich from simple white toast to sourdough, whole wheat or even rye bread.
 You can heat it up in a cast iron grill pan with butter or toast it in the oven.

 If you are a soup and sandwich fan, serve up your grilled cheese sandwich with a bowl of roasted acorn squash soup or some cajun spiced tomato soup.
 Total comfort food that you grill up with, but with a gourmet makeover your taste buds will love.

 - 1 baguette or rustic bread of your choice